Hola-Kivi/To-the-Fullest-Extent/README.md

 This makes writing concurrent codes simpler as we can `coordinate the input from multiple subsystems` by easily composing the output together.

-Besides, you can combine input channels with timeouts, cancellations, or messages to other subsystems.
+Besides, we can combine input channels with timeouts, cancellations, or messages to other subsystems.

 In Go, _share memory by communicating_.

 > let's get hands dirty

 In coarse-grained level, there are 3 kinds of threads happening at the same time, therefore we can't identify who comes first and what action would be triggered at the specific statement.

 With the help of CSP, we could record states for each person, and then coordinate them using channels with cancellation, or messages to other person.

 - This is what we can see in Figure 1.1,
 	- Immigrants can enter, check in, wait in line, get confirmation, then leave